 Verint Experience Management is a CX Management software that allows you to track customer experience analytics over time in an automated way.
 The Verint Experience Cloud offers various VoC features including customer-initiated surveys, heat maps, text analytics, alerts and product reviews.
 This software is also great for benchmarking and competitor data.

 Wootric (an InMoment company) is a customer experience management software that makes use of single-question microsurveys.
 Most of these surveys include metrics such as Net Promoter Score (NPS), Customer Satisfaction (CSAT) and Customer Effort Score (CES).
-What’s especially great about this tool is that it can be installed quickly and easily.
+This tool is installed quickly and easily, which makes the process of getting started pain-free.
 All feedback (once collected) is sent to your live dashboard for review.
-Wootric’s analytics platform is available to users, but then as a stand-alone product to companies that want to enhance their VoC program with text and sentiment analytics.
+Wootric’s analytics platform is available to users but also as a stand-alone product to companies that want to enhance their VoC program with text and sentiment analytics.

 Online Survey Tools

 An alternative way of collecting customer feedback is via traditional online survey tools.
-Online survey tools often come in the form of a feedback button or email invite, and have become quite popular since the emergence of website feedback.
+Online survey tools often come in the form of a feedback button email invite and have become quite popular since the emergence of website feedback.
 Some of these tools are focused on particular niches whereas others hone in on user experience (UX).
-In the past, this type of customer feedback tool was well-known for their tendency to include a long list of questions, however nowadays, they are becoming shorter and shorter – which certainly makes them less of a hassle for respondents who simply don’t have the time or energy to fill in an entire survey.
+In the past, this type of customer feedback tool was well-known for their tendency to include a long list of questions.
+Nowadays, they are, however, becoming shorter and shorter – which certainly makes them less of a hassle for respondents who simply don’t have the time or energy to fill in an entire survey.

 8. HubSpot Customer Feedback